stk-kriging/contrib-cork/README.md

 ## How to use it?

+This software should run with any reasonably recent version of Matlab.

+FIXME: Be more specific.
+Make it work on Octave too.

 Start Matlab from the root of the project: the initialization script ([`startup.m`](./startup.m)) will automatically download the dependencies and then set the path.